 Peter Thompson is a Minnesota attorney with vast experience in criminal justice and human rights law.
 He is a former Assistant United States Attorney and Federal Public Defender.
 Mr. Thompson’s private practice, Thompson, Lundquist, and Sicoli, Ltd., included high profile criminal defense and pro bono work.
 Mr. Thompson was also active with Minnesota Advocates for Human Rights regarding war crimes and human rights investigations.
+He has received numerous accolades for his work, including the following: 2019 Mitchell Hamline adjunct Professor of the year, 2009 Minnesota Association of Criminal Defense Lawyers lifetime award, and 2008 ACLU of Minnesota Earl R. Larson lifetime award for civil liberties.
 He currently teaches law school courses, including legal ethics.

 Michael Holland is an attorney with the Office of the Hennepin County Public Defender, where he has worked for over 20 years.
 During that time, he has represented children accused of criminal offenses as well as children and parents whose children were in need of protective services (ChiPS).
 Many of these parents spent time in correctional facilities or were incarcerated and unable to care for them.
 He has seen firsthand generations of families affected by incarceration.
 Throughout his career, he has also represented adults accused of criminal offenses.
 Many of these clients faced being separated from their children and families.
 He has served on the board of the Larry Brown Youth Education Corporation and on the board of The Cabrini Partnership.